-With properly learning how to longboard, you can have the utmost excitement and the new level of enjoyment.
+With proper learning, you can have the utmost excitement and a new level of enjoyment.
 It is neither an easy job nor so hard.
-All you need to know the basics of this sport, follow the tips, and practice enough time to adjust your body with the board.
+All you need to know is the basics of this sport, follow the tips, and practice enough time to adjust your body with the board.

-I have arranged a complete guideline and it is useful for both the beginners and intermediate level skaters.
+I have arranged a complete guideline and it is useful for both beginners and intermediate-level skaters.
 So, are you ready to start with me?
-Let’s explore out the known and unknown tips and rules on how to ride a longboard in this writing.
+Let’s explore the known and unknown tips and rules in this writing.

-Longboarding is as similar as skateboarding.
+It’s similar to skateboarding.
 In this, sport, players use longboards with bigger wheels, and even sometimes bigger trucks.
-All these allow this sport to include freeride, speed, slalom and slide.
+All these allow this sport to include freeride, speed, slalom, and slide.
 It is truly fun.
 And you can also join this school of fun if your body permits you.
-No matter what your age is, if you have got the fitness, enthusiasm to learn, enough time to practice and a longboard, then yes, you are eligible to ride on a longboard.
-So let’s start the preparation on how to slide on a longboard.
+No matter what your age is, if you have got the fitness, enthusiasm to learn, enough time to practice, and a longboard, then yes, you are eligible to ride.
+So let’s start the preparation slide on a longboard.

-It doesn’t matter if you are an expert or just a beginner, it is always better to use protective gears while practising.
+It doesn’t matter if you are an expert or just a beginner, it is always better to use protective gear while practicing.
 Well, you may not find this “cool”, but it is safe.
-It is essential for you to pad up yourself when you are about to do extreme moves of longboarding.
+You need to pad up yourself when you are about to do extreme moves.

 For protection, make sure to get the things below:

-- A well-fitted helmet that will protect you at the time of unexpected fall or accident.
+- A well-fitted helmet that will protect you at the time of an unexpected fall or accident.

-- As most of the times, you have to control the longboard with the help of your legs, it is important to have you the skateboarding shoes with a flat bottom.
+- As most of the time, you have to control the longboard with the help of your legs, it is important to have skating shoes with a flat bottom.

-- Elbow pads; it will protect your elbow part when you fall down.
+- Elbow pads; will protect your elbow part when you fall.

-- Knee pads; It is also for protecting your knee and most recommended for beginners
+- Knee pads; It is also for protecting your knee and are most recommended for beginners

 - Depending on the board you have, it is important to have slide gloves.